ubernostrum/django-registration/docs/quickstart.rst

-You will also need to create several templates required by django-registration, and possibly additional templates required by views in ``django.contrib.auth``.
-The templates required by django-registration are as follows; note that, with the exception of the templates used for account activation emails, all of these are rendered using a ``RequestContext`` and so will also receive any additional variables provided by `context processors
+You will also need to create several templates required by django-registration, and possibly additional templates required by views in `django.contrib.auth`.
+The templates required by django-registration are as follows; note that, with the exception of the templates used for account activation emails, all of these are rendered using a :class:`~django.template.RequestContext` and so will also receive any additional variables provided by `context processors
 <https://docs.djangoproject.com/en/stable/ref/templates/api/#id1>`_.

 **django_registration/registration_form.html**